How to Clip a Twitch VOD and Save It to Your Mac

 → Download Klipprr for Mac — free to start

-→ Twitch Clip Downloader page — more details on the workflow
+→ Twitch Clip Downloader for Mac — full workflow overview

 Ready to try it?